Weburz/selfhosted-runners/README.md

 # Self-Hosting GitHub Action Runners

-This repository contains some scripts (and some Terrafor IaC to provision the resources) to setup
+This repository contains some scripts (and some Terraform IaC to provision the resources) to setup
 [self-hosted GitHub Action runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).
 The resources available in this repository are used internally at Weburz and is